 Section 16(a) of the Exchange Act requires our executive officers, directors and beneficial owners of more than 10 percent of any registered class of equity securities ("Reporting Persons") to file an initial report of ownership (Form 3) and reports of changes of ownership (Forms 4 and 5) of our securities with the SEC.
 These persons are also required to furnish the Company with copies of all Section 16(a) reports that they file with respect to our securities.
-Based solely upon a review of Section 16(a) reports furnished to us for the year ended December 31, 2014 and written representations from certain Reporting Persons, we believe that during the year ended December 31, 2014, such filing requirements were satisfied, with the following exceptions: Mr. Paul voluntarily converted shares of our Class B common stock into shares of our Class A common stock on March 12, 2014 and April 15, 2014, but the Form 4 reflecting those conversions was filed on January 22, 2015.
+Based solely upon a review of Section 16(a) reports furnished to us for the year ended December 31, 2016 and written representations from certain Reporting Persons, we believe that during the year ended December 31, 2016, such filing requirements were satisfied.